 We provide specialized rehabilitative services to our patients in the communities we serve.
 We often see patients who are recovering from disabilities caused by injuries, illnesses, or chronic medical conditions.

 At Lafayette Regional Rehabilitation Hospital, we provide inpatient rehabilitation to people recovering from disabling diseases and injuries, such as strokes, orthopedic, brain, and spinal cord injuries.
 In addition, we treat individuals who may have chronic illnesses such as cerebral palsy, ALS (Lou Gehrig’s Disease), multiple sclerosis or Parkinson’s disease.
-We have 4 hemodialysis rehab beds and take patients that have peritoneal dialysis.

 We also treat individuals with:

 - Post Cardiac or General Surgery

 If you have a question about whether we provide treatment for a condition or diagnosis not listed, please email us or call us at 765.447.4040.

 Our medical professionals work as a team with our patients and their family members to create individualized treatment plans so our patients can progress at their own ability levels.
 Our rehabilitation team includes specially trained physicians, nurses, case managers, and occupational, speech and physical therapists – among other medical professionals.
 It is led by our full-time medical director who is board certified in physical medicine and rehabilitation.